February 12, 2023

 Are you a long-term investor?
 If so, are you interested in maximizing long-term results without taking undue risk?

 Warren Buffett, arguably the best investor ever, has repeatedly said that most people should invest in a low-cost broad market index fund.
-Such an index fund will allow you to do better than at least 90% of all investors, net of costs, after several decades.
+Such an index fund will allow you to do better than 80% to 90% of all investors, net of costs, after several decades.

 (CRSP is the Center for Research in Security Prices at the University of Chicago.
 You can find the data for various deciles here: http://mba.tuck.dartmouth.edu/pages/faculty/ken.french/data_library.html)